Introduction

 In this, the “best practices”, part of the book, you’ll learn some key concepts and tools from software engineering that will help you overcome these challenges:

-• In Chapter 20, I’ll show you how to turn your app in R package, and motivate why that investment will pay off for bigger apps.
+In Chapter 20, I’ll show you how to turn your app into an R package, and motivate why that investment will pay off for bigger apps.

-• In Chapter 21, you’ll learn how to turn your existing informal tests into automated test that can easily be re-run whenever your app changes.
+In Chapter 21, you’ll learn how to turn your existing informal tests into automated tests that can easily be re-run whenever your app changes.

 Of course you can’t learn everything about software engineering in one part of one book, so I’ll also point you to good places to learn more.